netconstructor/geocat-1/docs/eng/developer/source/schemaPlugins/index.rst

      <Field name="changeDate" string="{string(.)}" store="true" index="true"/>
    </xsl:for-each>

 Notice that we are creating a new XML document.
-The Field elements in this document are used by GeoNetwork to create a Lucene document object for indexing (see the SearchManager class in the GeoNetwork source).
+The Field elements in this document are read by GeoNetwork to create a Lucene document object for indexing (see the SearchManager class in the GeoNetwork source).

 Once again, because the MCP is a profile of ISO19115/19139, it is probably best to modify index-fields.xsl from the schema iso19139 to handle the namespaces and additional elements of the MCP.